mvaitkus/yrno/README.md

 ## Deploy

-To deploy the app on github pagers run:
+To deploy the app on github pages run:

 ```bash
 npm run deploy